 If you’re organising a trip for a group of students who all need the same level of cover, you’re in luck.
 You can take out group travel insurance that will cover the entire party of travellers (exclusions permitting).
 So, why do this?

 Read more about group travel insurance policies.

 For example, if you want to do some more risky activities like skiing or snorkelling, you may have to pay a little extra for your policy.
-Your policy cost is also influenced by your age, where you’re travelling to, how long you are staying, when you are travelling, when you’re departing, and whether you need cover for pre-existing medical conditions, etc.
+Your policy cost is also influenced by things like your age, where you’re travelling to, how long you are staying, when you are travelling, and whether you need cover for pre-existing medical conditions.